probe-lab/network-measurements/results/rfm16-bitswap-discovery-effectiveness.md

 ## Results and Analysis

-The experiment we present the results was started on Monday 2022-11-28 at 11:37:44 GMT and has been running for 50 hours.
-The list of CIDs provides from Bitswap sniffing as described in [CIDs selections](#cids-selection).
+Our experiment started on Monday 2022-11-28 at 11:37:44 GMT and ran for 50 hours.
+The list of CIDs used for this experiment was provided from Bitswap sniffing as described in [CIDs selections](#cids-selection).

 ### Request categorization